Iano-theDev/0x22_alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * 5. An integer:
     Write a script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer:

+* 6. Loop to Languages:
+    Write a script that prints 3 lines: (like 1-multi_languages.js) but by using an array of string and a loop.

+* 7.